slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 ### Translation of "CREATE Table" DDL between SQL dialects

-DBConvert Stream can automatically convert DDL `CREATE Table` statements between MySQL and PostgreSQL.
+DBConvert Streams can automatically convert DDL `CREATE Table` statements between MySQL and PostgreSQL.
 Thus, there is no need to worry about manual type conversion of MySQL and Postgres databases.

 If there is no corresponding table in the target, the source structure will be translated into the appropriate dialect, and then a new table will be created in the target.